-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

-**: Estimated date is placed in the middle of the marine active period of the Oer-IJ (600-400 BC)
+**Estimated date is placed in the middle of the marine active period of the Oer-IJ (600-400 BC).

 Palaeolandscape implication: The Broekpolder site is located at the westward side of the main Oer-IJ channel.
 Salt-marsh deposits with humic plough mark levels from the Middle Bronze Age and Early Iron age were found.
 The organic matrix of the Bronze Age plough layer was dated at ± 1730 BC.
 At the channel side, reed stalks in the Early Iron Age level were found and dated at ± 790 BC.
 This corresponds with the oligotrophic peat growth at site Q at the other side of the main channel, and also reflects the relatively quiet conditions in the Oer-IJ during that period.

 At the channel side, salt marsh deposits have been covered by sandy tidal flat sediments in which bivalve Scrobicularia plana shells occur/were found in living position.
 Five shells were dated and four of these dates range between 500 and 345 BC.
-One shell date (BP-4) is slightly older but the 2σerror range allows an age younger than 600 BC, i.e. in the active marine period which started after the occupation with the Early Iron Age settlement of site Q. The Scrobicularia shells demonstrate the increase in marine activity in the estuary, and also they show that the tidal range (MHW level) increased since they lie upon salt-marsh deposits.
+One shell date (BP-4) is slightly older but the 2-sigma error range allows an age younger than 600 BC, i.e. in the active marine period which started after the occupation with the Early Iron Age settlement of site Q. The Scrobicularia shells demonstrate the increase in marine activity in the estuary, and also they show that the tidal range (MHW level) increased since they lie on salt-marsh deposits.

 A reed rhizome in a peat layer on top of the Oer-IJ tidal deposits along the channel margin was dated at ± 600 AD.
 This indicates that in Early Medieval times peat developed in the former tidal area of the Oer-IJ.

-<h1>Location Velserbroek-Huis ter Spijk (HS)
+<h1>Location: Velserbroek-Huis ter Spijk (HS)

-Table A6.2: 14C dates of Velserbroek-Huis ter Spijk (HS).
-Reference: Van der Valk, 1992 (RGD, not published).
+Table A6.2.
+14C dates of Velserbroek-Huis ter Spijk (HS) (Van der Valk, 1992; RGD, not published)